ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 ## Conclusion

 Try SaC, build the community, get rid of Matlab and stop eyeing its juiced girlfriend Julia.
 Also read the next posts.

+## Exercise

+> Estimate how many tons of CO2 was produced in the world while you were reading, or more realistically glazing over, that post.